 Gabriel McCaughry is the Hermit and the Fool behind Anathema Publishing.

-More specifically, as the founder, editor, publisher, and contributing writer to Anathema's PILLARS occult periodical, Gabriel has fully overseen the creation and publishing of several well-respected esoteric titles including Craig Williams' Entering the Desert, and Shani Oates' The Devil's Supper.
-In addition to his work with Anathema, Gabriel's writing and illustrations have been featured in periodicals including Ixaxaar’s Clavicula Nox, and SilverStar: The Online Journal of Horus-Maat among others.
+More specifically, as the founder, editor, publisher, and contributing writer to Anathema's PILLARS occult periodical, Gabriel has fully overseen the creation and publishing of several well-respected esoteric titles including Craig Williams' Entering the Desert, Shani Oates' The Devil's Supper, and P.T.
+Mistlberger's The Dancing Sorcerer, etc. In addition to his work with Anathema, Gabriel's writing and illustrations have been featured in periodicals including Ixaxaar’s Clavicula Nox, SilverStar: The Online Journal of Horus-Maat, Aeon Sophia Press' The Thirteenth Path, and Trapart's The Mega Golem: A Womanual for all Times and Spaces, among others.

 In 2013, he was invited to write the preface for a revised and embellished edition of Patrick J. Larabee’s first book/grimoire, Whisperings from the Void, from Aeon Sophia Press.

-A pilgrim in the Mystery Tradition, Gabriel is deeply fascinated with all subjects relating to Alchemy, Hermeticism, and the Nameless Arte.
-Thus, he walks the Path of a Luciferian Gnostic.
-His systemic (albeit very personal and customized) approach to praxes and devotion stems from a profound love for, and communion with, The Omni-Cipher & Her myriad incarnations, transmitted through The Voice which is the Lord of All-Tunnels & the Hidden Light therein: Holy-most LuxFerre.
+A pilgrim in the Mystery Tradition, Gabriel is deeply fascinated with all subjects relating to Alchemy, Hermeticism, Gnosticism, Luciferian Mythopoetics, Jungian Analysis, Contemplative Mysticism, Theological Exegeses, Non-Dualistic View, Esoteric/Tantric Buddhism, and the Nameless Arte of Traditional Craft.
+His personal approach and devotional practice stem from a profound love for, and communion with, The Omni-Cipher's ownmost radiance, and myriad manifestations; infinite wonderments of the Pleroma.

 His first book, (h)Auroræ, is somewhat of an invitation for the attentive reader to explore, ponder, and puzzle over; it offers the fundamental keys and processes of Alchemical Self-Transmutation – still all too relevant today as a tool for developing mental individuation and spiritual apotheosis.
 Stylistically, Gabriel usually prefers to work by poetic inference rather than forthright assertion.

-Within (h)Auroræ, the Great Work seeks to describe mystical observations that are beyond mundane rationale, beyond the scope of common language and thought-patterns.
-Rather, it provides a greater nuance to the esoteric dialogue of the devoted pilgrim, treading the Path of Return.
+Within (h)Auroræ, the Great Work seeks to describe mystical observations that are beyond mundane rationale, and certainly beyond the scope of common language and thought-patterns.
+However, since the Hólon is the Ineffable, absolutely indescribable, the text can only try to suggest nuances to the esoteric dialogue of the devoted pilgrim treading the Perennial Path of Return.

 There is an interplay of polysemic thoughts and counter-intuitive terminologies explored in Gabriel’s writing, which shines brightest in the questions it raises, rather than the answers the mind tries to grasp (or wishes to impose upon the reader). (h)Auroræ is thus a vehicle meant to inspire, to help embrace the many alchemical nodes of transformation, and to calcine the whole experience into the reader’s very own crucible.